 This small firm is based in London.

 E is a supplier of electricity and gas mainly to customers on pre-payment meters.
 It offers one fixed-price tariff.

-In November 2017, E agreed with the energy regulator, Ofgem, to pay £260,000 in redress for failures to make its sales agents transparent or carrying out sufficient background checks on them.
+E was also in trouble with the regulator in November 2017.
+It agreed to pay £260,000 in redress for failures to make its sales agents transparent or to carry out sufficient background checks on them.